SimoneCibrario/starter-hugo-research-group/content/home/infos.md

 * The role of play in shaping **mundane practices** with digital technologies, from videogames to social media.

-* The challenges of ubiquitous digital play to psychological and legal understanding of game consumption and commercialization, from **gambling to addiction**.
+* The challenges of ubiquitous digital play to psychological and legal understanding of games, from **gambling to addiction**.

 <br />